Group B streptococcal infection: United States

-In 2018, the task of revising and updating the GBS prophylaxis guidelines was transferred from the CDC to ACOG, to the American Academy of Pediatrics, AAP and to the American Society for Microbiology, ASM.
+In 2018, the task of revising and updating the GBS prophylaxis guidelines was transferred from the CDC to ACOG, to the American Academy of Pediatrics, AAP, and to the American Society for Microbiology, ASM.

 The ACOG committee issued an updated document on Prevention of Group B Streptococcal Early-Onset Disease in Newborns in 2019.

 ACOG's guidance replaced the 2010 guidelines published by CDC.
 This document does not introduce important changes from the CDC guidelines.
 The key measures necessary for preventing neonatal GBS early onset disease continue to be universal prenatal screening by culture of GBS from swabs collected from the lower vagina and rectum, correct collection and microbiological processing of the samples, and proper implementation of intrapartum antibiotic prophylaxis.
 It is also important to note that the ACOG recommended performing universal GBS screening between 36 and 37 weeks of gestation.
 This new recommendation provides a 5-week window for valid culture results that includes births that occur up to a gestational age of at least 41 weeks.

 In 2019, American Academy of Pediatrics (AAP) published a new clinical report—Management of Infants at Risk for GBS neonatal disease.
 This AAP's Clinical Report replaces the 2010 guidelines published by CDC.

-The American Society for Microbiology (ASM) published in 2021 updated guidelinesfor laboratory procedures for detection and identidication of GB.
-In this new ASM guidelines culture continues to be the main point to GBS detection.
+The American Society for Microbiology (ASM) published in 2021 updated guidelines for laboratory procedures for detection and identification of GB.
+In these new ASM guidelines, culture continues to be the main point to GBS detection.
 Considering that a reliable screening test is more important than a rapid and less accurate result.

 ASM also states that it is acceptable to use NAAT-based identification of GBS from an enrichment broth (after 18-24-hour incubation) with high sensitivity, and that FDA-cleared commercial assays are available to perform the test.

-However, direct-from-specimen NAATs is not recommended due to low sensitivity with high rates of false negative results.
+However, direct-from-specimen NAATs are not recommended due to low sensitivity with high rates of false negative results.

-ACOG has a favorable view of the use of NAATs and states that NAATs from enrichment broth testing is reasonable, has higher sensitivity for detecting GBS than culture, and, therefore, a possibly better test.
+ACOG has a favorable view of the use of NAATs and states that NAATs from enrichment broth testing are reasonable, have higher sensitivity for detecting GBS than culture, and, therefore, a possibly better test.

 This recommendation is based on data proving the valuable utility of the test.

 ACOG also allows for the use of NAATs without the enrichment broth, despite the high false negative rate, as a rapid POCT (point-of-care) test for women who present in labor with unknown GBS status.
-However, both ASM and ACOG acknowledge that NAAT-based testing does not have the capability to provide the antibiotic susceptibility needed to identify the IAP regimen needed for women with a penicillin allergy.
+However, both ASM and ACOG acknowledge that NAAT-based testing cannot provide the antibiotic susceptibility needed to identify the IAP regimen needed for women with a penicillin allergy.